 Here we show that, given any base $\Theta$ of dimplications of an (unknown) Knowledge Space ${\cal K}$, the $e$-algorithm can calculate a compact representation of ${\cal K}$.
-In 4.2 we show how ${\cal B}({\cal K})$ can be sieved from it.
+In 4.2 the latter is used for statistical analysis (as alluded to in 1.2), and in 4.3 we show how the base ${\cal B}({\cal K})$ can be sieved from it.

-Section 5.1 recalls the duality between Knowledge Spaces ${\cal K}$ and Closure Spaces ${\cal C}$.
+Section 5 recalls the duality between Knowledge Spaces ${\cal K}$ and Closure Spaces ${\cal C}$.
 In particular, dimplications correspond to the better known implications.
-In 5.2 we introduce lattices and show how each lattice ${\cal L}$ can be modelled by a coupled closure system ${\cal C} ({\cal L})$.
+In 5.1 we introduce lattices and show how each lattice ${\cal L}$ can be modelled naturally by a closure system ${\cal C} ({\cal L})$.
 This allows to apply the theory of implications to lattices.
 Many specific lattices have been investigated in this regard, see [W2] for a survey.
-For our purpose so called meet semidistributive lattices come into focus; the relevant facts are readied in 5.3.
+For our purpose so called meet-semidistributive lattices come into focus; the relevant facts are readied in 5.2.